knpuniversity/php-beginner-series/knpu/episode3/queries-databases-tables.rst

 nothing in it yet but it's ready to go!

 Hey!
-We already know 3 MySQL commands, or queries: SELECT, CREATE DATABASE and SHOW DATABASES; And really, there really aren't that many more to learn.
+We already know 3 MySQL commands, or queries: SELECT, CREATE DATABASE and SHOW DATABASES; And there really aren't that many more to learn.

 Creating a Table
 ----------------